jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Gralds research, in which they checked the implementation of part of the QUIC protocol, and built upon this work in June 2021, Cryptographic Assurance with Cryptol, which they explore an optimized implementation of field arithmetic.In February 2021, Eli Sohl published Cryptopals: Exploiting CBC Padding Oracles.
-This post \- which was the first in a new series by Eli which offers educational walkthroughs of the beloved Cryptopals cryptography challenges \- explored the classic padding oracle attack on CBC\-mode block ciphers, through the lens of Cryptopals challenge \#17\.In June 2021 we published the NCC Group CryptographyServices Public Report on the cryptography and implementation review of Protocol Labs Groth16 Proof Aggregation.
+Gralds research, in which they checked the implementation of part of the QUIC protocol, and built upon this work in June 2021, Cryptographic Assurance with Cryptol, which they explore an optimized implementation of field arithmetic.
+In February 2021, Eli Sohl published Cryptopals: Exploiting CBC Padding Oracles.
+This post \- which was the first in a new series by Eli which offers educational walkthroughs of the beloved Cryptopals cryptography challenges \- explored the classic padding oracle attack on CBC\-mode block ciphers, through the lens of Cryptopals challenge \#17\.
+In June 2021 we published the NCC Group Cryptography Services Public Report on the cryptography and implementation review of Protocol Labs Groth16 Proof Aggregation.
 This was a cryptography and implementation review of the Groth16 proof aggregation functionality in the bellperson and two other related GitHub repositories.
-This code utilizes inner product arguments to efficiently aggregate existing Groth16 proofs while reusing existing powers of tau ceremony transcripts.
-This report was commissioned by Protocol Labs.In June 2021, NCC Groups Thomas Pornin \- alongside external peers Liz Steininger, isis agora lovecruft, JP Aumasson, and Taylor Hornby \- spoke on a panel on Auditing Cryptography at the Zcash Foundations conference, Zcon2lite.92021 NCC Group Annual Research ReportIn June 2021, Parnian Alimi published On the Use of
+This code utilizes inner product arguments toefficiently aggregate existing Groth16 proofs while reusing existing powers of tau ceremony transcripts.
+This report was commissioned by Protocol Labs.
+In June 2021, NCC Groups Thomas Pornin \- alongside external peers Liz Steininger, isis agora lovecruft, JP Aumasson, and Taylor Hornby \- spoke on a panel on Auditing Cryptography at the Zcash Foundations conference, Zcon2lite.
+10
+2021 NCC Group Annual Research Report
-Pedersen Commitments for Confidential Payments.
+In June 2021, Parnian Alimi published On the Use of Pedersen Commitments for Confidential Payments.
 This blog post looked at the Zether protocol, which uses ElGamal public key encryption to hide transaction amounts and utilizes zero\-knowledge proofs to